cap-js/docs/guides/deployment/with-shared-db.md

 ```
 :::

-Additionally the welcomeFile is important for deployed Vue UIs as they obtain CSRF-Tokens via this url.
+Additionally, the welcomeFile is important for deployed Vue UIs as they obtain CSRF-Tokens via this url.

 ### Deploy

-In order to build, deploy and undeploy easily, add these npm scripts:
+In order to build, deploy, and undeploy easily, add these `npm` scripts:

 ::: code-group
 ```json [package.json]